trivago/cucable-plugin/README.md

 The path where the __generated__ Cucumber .feature files should be located (e.g. _src/test/resources/parallel_).

+**Hint:** This directory should be located under a valid resource folder to be included as a test source by Maven.

+**Caution:** This directory will be wiped prior to the feature file generation!

 #### generatedRunnerDirectory

 The path where the __generated__ runner classes should be located (e.g. _src/test/java/parallel/runners_).

+**Hint:** This directory should be located under a valid source folder to be included as a test source by Maven.

+**Caution:** This directory will be wiped prior to the runner file generation!

 ## 2. Running them with Maven failsafe